 Keep open lines of communication with your family

-Our client would tell me that her kids mean the world to her but that they were deeply hurt by their parents getting a divorce.
+Our client expressed to me how much her children mean to her, acknowledging their deep hurt caused by their parents’ divorce.
 In talking more with the client, however, I found that she was keeping information from her children about her motivations for the divorce.
 In this way the kids felt isolated from their mother and naturally drifted to the parent who was able to discuss the case with more honesty.

 Experience, Dependability and a Client Driven Focus- Hallmarks of the Law Office of Bryan Fagan, PLLC